 Recognize visual inspection as a component of a PdM program

 Draft a predictive maintenance strategy that incorporates critical success factors in the following areas:

 - Data and measurement requirements

 - Showing results

 Compare your current PdM program to best practices and build a plan to meet your PdM goals

 Maintenance Managers, PdM Managers, Maintenance professionals, continuing education students, and any person responsible for justifying or managing duties related to a PdM program.

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
-Classes are held on Tuesday through Thursday.
-All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding 2.1 CEU’s.
+Class hours are 8:30am to 4:30pm Tuesday through Thursday.
+Virtual course hours that run from 11am-5pm EST. All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding 2.1 CEU’s..

 800-556-9589 | [email protected]